 We feel, conceive or reason, laugh or weep;

 Embrace fond woe, or cast our cares away:

-In the next two lines Shelley speaks about two different ways of handing life.
-He list that “We feel, conceive or reason, laugh or weep.”
+In the next two lines, Shelley speaks about two different ways of handling life.
+He lists that “We feel, conceive or reason, laugh or weep.”
 These actions are opposites with conceive meaning “imagine,” and reason meaning scientific understanding, and laugh and weep clearly contrasting.
-These opposites relate to the opposite ways of dealing with the world that are mentioned in the last line of this stanza.
-One may embrace “woe” as a fond companion, or cast it out.
+These opposites relate to the opposite ways of dealing with the world that is mentioned in the last line of this stanza.
+One may embrace “woe” as a fond companion or cast it out.
 Humans may live with their worries or forget them.

 It is the same!–For, be it joy or sorrow,